Azure/azure-sdk-for-net/sdk/identity/Azure.Identity.Broker/README.md

 # Azure Identity Brokered Authentication client library for .NET

 The library extends the Azure.Identity library to provide authentication broker support.
 It includes the necessary dependencies and provides the `InteractiveBrowserCredentialBrokerOptions` class.
-This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of an embedded web view, if available.
+This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of an embedded web view or the system browser.

 [Source code][source] | [Package (NuGet)][package] | [API reference documentation][identity_api_docs] | [Microsoft Entra ID documentation][aad_doc]